-Autumn Farro Salad with Tart Cherries, Kale, Pecans, and Honeycrisp Apples can be served as a healthy, vegetarian entree or a wonderful side dish for a savory meat.
+Autumn Farro Salad with Tart Cherries, Kale, Pecans, and Honeycrisp Apples can be served as a healthy, vegetarian entree or a wonderful side dish at Thanksgiving.
 The vinaigrette dressing is a sweet/tart combination of Dijon mustard, white balsamic vinegar and maple syrup.
 Autumn in a bowl!

 Farro is an ancient Roman wheat grain with an earthy, hearty flavor profile.
 It is similar to rice or barley.
 In fact, farro can be used for a great Risotto too.
 Alessi has a good Italian organic, medium size, pearled Farro grain.
 If you can't find the Alessi brand, Bob's Red Mill has a great Organic Farro too.
 Farro cooks in about 15 minutes, and is best when cooked al dente (to the tooth).

 Add some bright red, dried tart cherries and bright green, chopped kale for color.
 The maple/balsamic vinaigrette dressing pairs beautifully with the apples and pecans.
 Honeycrisp are my favorite apples.
 Granny Smith would work too.
 You can also add some crumbled Gorgonzola Cheese for an extra kick.
 This will become one of your go-to Autumn recipes!

 Be sure to pull off the thick rib spine of the fresh kale leaves.
 Chop into small pieces.

 Prep all the ingredients, make the dressing, and toss together.
 Honestly I don't measure most of the ingredients.
 (FYI - I did measure for the purpose of the providing this recipe to you).
 Just toss in whatever your heart desires.
 Be creative.
 Substitute walnuts or sunflower seeds for the pecans.
 Use dried cranberries if you don't have dried tart cherries.